 The Cambrian or Cambrian Park district is a popular residential market with good “bang for your buck.”
-It remains a strong seller’s market despite some seasonal cooling.
+It remains a strong seller’s market with signs of spring warming in the air.
 This article provides a detailed look at the residential real estate markets of Cambrian with live and monthly updates.
 Here are some points of note from the latest monthly update for Cambrian Park single family homes:

 The Cambrian Park Real Estate Market